Renobird/TextformatterAccordion/README.md

 This Textformatter module for ProcessWire allows you to designate areas in a single textarea to be converted to an collapsed accordion list.
 The markup pattern for this module is based on the **[TextformatterPagination](https://github.com/ryancramerdesign/TextformatterPagination)** plugin with the idea that they could be interchangeable.

-#### To define an accordion item
-Put 5+ hyphens '-----Your Title Here' on a single line (within paragraph tags) to specify a title for the accordion item.
-The paragraphs below will be collapsed.

-#### To end an accordion
-To end a group of accordion items and return to regular textarea content, put exactly 5 slashes on a single line '/////' (within paragraph tags).
-This is only needed if you want to end collapsed content and return to regular textarea content.

 ## How to install